 - pre-treatment reviews and orthodontic record-taking

 If you have health insurance, check whether you can claim some costs.

-Orthodontic treatment can help improve appearance as well as your bite.
+Orthodontic treatment can help improve appearance as well as bite.
 It can also help if you have problems with speaking, breathing and chewing.
-Having straight teeth can prevent damage from a bad bite and make it easier for you to clean your teeth.
+Having straight teeth can prevent damage from a bad bite, prevent tooth wear, and improve the mouth’s health.